pybamm-team/PyBaMM/README.md

 ```

 PyBaMM has the following python libraries as dependencies: `numpy`, `scipy`, `pandas`,
 `matplotlib`.
 These, along with PyBaMM, can easily be installed using `pip`.
-To do this,
+First, make
+sure you have activated your virtual environment as above, and then make sure you have
-first make sure you have the latest version of pip installed:
+the latest version of pip installed:

 ```bash
 pip install --upgrade pip